ManageXR/mxr-unity-sdk/README.md

 IntelliSense code comments have been added for the key APIs and models.
 API reference and further documentation coming soon.

 ___
+## Building your Unity project
+Make sure that the VR device has been set up using the ManageXR Device Setup Tool ([docs here](https://help.managexr.com/en/articles/5296578-register-a-new-device)) which installs the Android applications on your device that the SDK requires.

+Add the `READ_EXTERNAL_STORAGE` permission to your Android Manifest.
+`<uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"/>`

+Enable `requestLegacyExternalStorage` on builds targeting _Android API Level 29 and below_.
+`<application android:requestLegacyExternalStorage="true">`
+___
 ## Support
 Please open a Github Issue or contact support@managexr.com for additional support.